trussworks/orb-ecr-image-scan-findings/README.md

 ### Expectations

 - Used in a repository where an image is being built
-- Access to an AWS account that can run ECR's [DescribeImageScanFindings](https://docs.aws.amazon.com/AmazonECR/latest/APIReference/API_DescribeImageScanFindings.html) action
+- Access to an AWS account that can run ECR on the specified image

 ### Example